vnscriptkid/Javascript-Interview-Preparation/Typescript/README.md

   ```

 #### :three: Type inference with state
-- Typescript tries to guess types of states:
+- Typescript tries to guess type of state based on initial value
 ```js
 const [name, setName] = useState('');
 // easy! it's a string